Skip to main content

 When food is trapped in landfill the nutrients it contains are also trapped, but those nutrients could be returned to the land in biofertiliser to grow more food.

-The collection of rukenga kai is part of our approach to keep them out of the rubbish by:
+The collection of rukenga kai is one of several approaches we are taking to keep food scraps out of the rubbish.
+Other initiatives include:

 • preventing food waste in the first place